PlatinumGames: 2008–2012: Partnership with Sega

 The company had not revealed anything about upcoming games for a year, until 2008, when Sega announced that it would be publishing four PlatinumGames' titles.
 According to Minami, the titles were unique and creative, and it was courageous of Sega to publish these risky titles.
 Minami added further that the partnership with Sega allowed them to bring these titles to Western markets.
 The four games included MadWorld, Infinite Space, Bayonetta, and Vanquish.
 Each was released in 2009.
 All the intellectual properties created by PlatinumGames as part of the partnership are owned by Sega.

 MadWorld was the first game to be released.
 Produced by Inaba, the game was designed to appeal to a western audience and had a unique art style inspired by that of Sin City.
 The original story was written by Yasumi Matsuno, who had previously worked on Square Enix's Ogre Battle and Final Fantasy Tactics, while PlatinumGames and Sega jointly localized the title for the West.
 The team created the game with a vision of bringing a unique game to the Wii.
 While the game received positive reviews, it was a commercial failure, despite Sega's heavy marketing.
-Though the game was a commercial failure, Sega felt that sales were "encouraging", and said that they would continue to make mature games for the Wii.
+Though the game was a commercial failure, Sega felt that sales were "encouraging", and said that it would continue to make mature games for the Wii.
 They released the Welcome To Violence pack, which bundles MadWorld with House of the Dead: Overkill, and The Conduit, each of which were commercial failures.
-In 2010, Sega announced that they would cease publishing mature video games for the Wii, citing the disappointing sales of MadWorld as a contributing factor.
-However, PlatinumGames announced several days later that they would like to make the sequel game.
+In 2010, Sega announced that it would cease publishing mature video games for the Wii, citing the disappointing sales of MadWorld as a contributing factor.
+However, PlatinumGames announced several days later that it would like to make the sequel game.

 The company's second game was Infinite Space.
 Announced as Infinite Line, it is a role-playing video game with real-time strategy, and space simulation elements.
 Inspired by the works of Arthur C. Clarke and Greg Egan, PlatinumGames collaborated closely with Nude Maker for the game.
 Produced by Inaba, it was released in June 2009 in Japan, and its localized release for western territories was in March 2010.
 The game was a moderate success in Japan, but sales of the game in the West were unsatisfactory.
 PlatinumGames blamed Sega for not producing enough copies of the game, as the game "sold out instantly".